grafana/k6-docs/docs/sources/k6/next/javascript-api/k6-browser/metricmessage.md

 A `MetricMessage` object allows tagging of metrics that are measured and emitted for the page.

 `MetricMessage` objects are dispatched by the page when a handler is registered with [page.on('metric')](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-browser/page/on).
-For each metric that is measured and emitted for the page, the k6 browser delivers a `MetricMessage` object to the registered handlers, allowing them to pattern match and tag metrics.
+For each metric that is measured and emitted for the page, the k6 browser module delivers a `MetricMessage` object to the registered handlers, allowing them to pattern match and tag metrics.

 ## tag

 The `tag` method matches the given `matches` with the current metric's url and name tags.
-When a match is found, it will use `name` to replace the existing url and name tag values.
+When a match is found, it will use `name` to replace the existing URL and name tag values.

-Doing this helps to group metrics with disparate url and name tags, which are, in fact, referencing the same resource so that a correlation can be found over time and to reduce the cardinality of the metrics.
+Doing this helps group metrics with different URL and name tags, which are, in fact, referencing the same resource so that a correlation can be found over time and to reduce the cardinality of the metrics.

 <TableWithNestedRows>